pmcollins/gumdrop/gumdrop.json/README.md

     assertEquals(person, fromJson);
 ```

-If those lambdas look kind of tricky, use a `Converter` instead
+As an alternative to the birthday lambas, you could use a `Converter`:

 ```java
 class InstantConverter implements Converter<Instant> {